Nick-Lucas/giterm/README.md

 ## Building locally

 1. checkout
-2. `yarn` (Native modules like NodeGit can take ages to build, so be patient)
+2. `yarn install` (Native modules can take a few minutes to build, so be patient)
 3. `yarn run dev`

 ## Contributing